krmapale/Programming2/README.md

-# Programming2 - Done in 2016
+# Programming2 - Made in 2016
 Project done for my second programming course.

 A program for adding fish-catches in a database.